mattermost/docs/source/administration/config-settings.rst

 Amazon S3 Region
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 AWS region you selected when creating your S3 bucket.
 If no region is set, Mattermost attempts to get the appropriate region from AWS, or sets it to 'us-east-1' if none found.
-For Minio or Digital Ocean Spaces leave this setting empty
+For Minio or Digital Ocean Spaces leave this setting empty.

 +-------------------------+---------------------------------------------+
 | ``config.json`` setting | ``AmazonS3Region``                          |